system-er/Godot3DInterpreter/README.md

 REPEAT number [ xxx ] - repeat something example: REPEAT 4 [ FORWARD 30 LEFT 90 ]
 FOR varname number number number [ xxx ] - for loop, example: FOR "I 1 3 1 [ PRINT :I ]
 IF xxx ENDIF - if command
-TO procedurename xxx END - a procedure
+TO procedurename xxx END - a procedure !working with parameter still buggy!crash!WIP
 GO procedurename - start a procedure